AlfonsoRReyes/Part-3-Data-Science-For-Petroleum-Production-Engineers/part-3-workflow.md

 * wells by completion

+* ​

+# 5. Working with the Solver dataframe

-# Some basic statistics
+## Some basic statistics

-* High oil producers
+- High oil producers
-* Wells with the highest gas lift injection rates
+- Wells with the highest gas lift injection rates
-* Wells with the highest watercut
+- Wells with the highest watercut
-* Well with the highest GOR
+- Well with the highest GOR

-# Working with the Solver dataframe

 * Plotting relationships
 * ​

-# Gas Lift KPIs
+# 6. Gas Lift KPIs